 Most generic compliance platforms can be made to work for diving with enough configuration effort.
 Genuinely diving-aware software is rarer.
 Use these criteria to separate the two.

-D018 §7.2 mandates 6-month / 12-month / 15-month / 2-year / 2.5-year / 4-year / 5-year / 10-year inspection cycles per equipment category, with a 30-day grace per §8.5.
-A platform that can't model that natively forces you to track cycles in Excel anyway.
+UK diving equipment inspection regimes (e.g. those in IMCA D018) reference inspection cycles spanning 6-month / 12-month / 15-month / 2-year / 2.5-year / 4-year / 5-year / 10-year intervals per equipment category, typically with a short grace window.
+A platform that can’t model that natively forces you to track cycles in Excel anyway.
+PICMS supports configurable cadences across these standard intervals; refer to your applicable inspection publication for the controlled values.

 The Diving at Work Regulations 1997 require dive records retained for two years minimum, with specific fields per dive (supervisor, team, max depth, bottom time, decompression table).
 Generic incident logs don't meet this; a dedicated logbook module does.